TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Run
-  Transfers the current script to the tethered Kookaberry and run it on the Kookaberry.
+  Transfers the current script to the tethered Kookaberry and runs the script on the Kookaberry.

 Stop
   Terminates the script currently running on the Kookaberry.